saworbit/SPACE/docs/phase4.md

 ## FAQ

 - **Why now?** Phase 3 proved the universal capsule and PODMS scaling.
 This phase completes the fabric by adding cross-protocol views and federated metadata.
 - **Hardware required?** Linux only today.
-RDMA/Mellanox optional — the scripts and vendor crates mock transport with TCP ports.
+RDMA/Mellanox optional ï¿½ the scripts and vendor crates mock transport with TCP ports.
 - **Does single-node mode break?** No. `phase4` is opt-in.
 Without `--features phase4`, the new crates and CLI path remain unused.
 - **Can we add SMB or iSCSI later?** Yes.
 The new phases expose `project_nvme_view` hooks where future protocols can plug right in.
 - **How do we prove compliance?** Logs include tracing spans (`nvme_project`, `nfs_export`, `fuse_mount`, `csi_provision`). `MeshNode` emits `info!` events when shards are stored, making audit chains easy to follow.